 Member Relevant education and experience Marc A. Courtois (Chair) Marc A. Courtois, who holds an MBA, has more than 20 years of experience in the financial markets.
 He has specific expertise in the areas of financing, mergers and corporate acquisitions.
 He also has more than 10 years of experience as President or member of Audit Committee of reporting issuers.
-A. Michel Lavigne A. Michel Lavigne is a Fellow of the Ordre des comptables professionnels agréés du Québec, and a member of the Canadian Institute of Chartered Accountants.
+Lise Croteau Lise Croteau is Fellow of the Ordre des comptables professionnels agréés du Québec .
+She has served as Executive Vice President and Chief Financial Officer of Hydro-Québec from 2015 to March 2018.
+A. Michel Lavigne A. Michel Lavigne is a Fellow of the Ordre des comptables professionnels agréés du Québec , and a member of the Canadian Institute of Chartered Accountants.
 He has served as President and Chief Executive Officer of the accounting firm Raymond Chabot Grant Thornton until 2005.

-Daniel Paillé Daniel Paillé is an economist.
+Member Relevant education and experience Daniel Paillé Daniel Paillé is an economist.
 He holds a master's degree in economics from the Université du Québec à Montréal and a bachelor's degree in business administration (applied economics) from HEC Montréal.
-He acted as a financial executive for over twenty years at financial institutions and public companies.
+He acted as a financial executive for over twenty years at financial institutions and reporting issuers.